Overview

 carrier | Name of the issuing carrier |

-product_type | Insurance product type (e.g., PPO, HMO, Medicare Advantage) |
+plan_type | Insurance plan type (e.g., PPO, HMO, EPO, POS, HDHP, Medicare Advantage) |

-effective_date | Date the plan becomes effective |
+effective_date | Date the plan becomes effective (ISO 8601) |

 network_tiers | List of network tiers (e.g., in-network, out-of-network) |

-accumulators | Deductibles and out‑of‑pocket maximums, individual and family |
+accumulators | Deductibles and out-of-pocket maximums, individual and family, in- and out-of-network |

 benefits | Array of benefit items describing cost sharing per service |

-source_refs | References back to the original document for auditing |
+source_references | References back to the original document for auditing |

 You can see the full JSON schema definition in the benefit‑plan‑schema repository.